The 19th Problem

 \[ J(u) = \int_{B_1} F(\nabla u) \, dx, \tag{1} \]

-where \( B_1 \) denotes the unit ball (all points within distance 1 of the origin), and \( F \) (often called the Lagrangian) is analytic and strictly convex.
+where the function \( F \) (often called the Lagrangian) is analytic and strictly convex.
 In the language of linear algebra, convexity here means the Hessian matrix of \( F \) is positive definite (specifically, \( \det(D^2 F) > 0 \)).

 The question is this: If the energy function \( F \) is analytic, does it follow that the minimizing configuration \( u \) is also analytic?